Bascil/go-data-structures-and-design-patterns/16-heap-data-structure/readme.md

                            9  1 5  7

 ```
-- All the levels in the tree are full except for the lowest levels (leaf nodes)
-- A binary heap has nodes having at most two children

 ## max heap
 - For a max heap the largest key will be stored in the root node
 - Every parent will have a higher key than it s children